vecma-project/VECMAtk/tutorial_links.md

 1. [**FabSim3**](https://fabsim3.readthedocs.io/en/latest/index.html) is an automation toolkit written in Python 3 featuring an integrated test infrastructure and a flexible plugin system.
 There are several plugins available from a diverse range of scientific domains, such as

-   - [FabUQCampaign](https://github.com/wedeling/FabUQCampaign/blob/master/README.md) for a climate modelling;
+   - [FabUQCampaign](https://github.com/wedeling/FabUQCampaign/blob/master/README.md) for coupling EasyVVUQ with FabSim3;
    - [FabMD](https://fabmd.readthedocs.io) for a molecular dynamics modelling using Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS);
    - [FabFlee](https://github.com/djgroen/FabFlee/blob/master/doc/FabFlee.md) for a migration modelling;
    - [FabMogp](https://github.com/alan-turing-institute/vecma_workshop_tutorial/blob/master/Tutorial.rst) for an earthquake modelling;